Life Alert Medical Alert System Review, Cost and Pricing in 2026

 Another big drawback is Life Alert’s lack of fall detection, which we consider a standard service in the industry and a lifesaving investment.

-FYI: According to the Centers for Disease Control, falls are the leading cause of injury-related death among adults age 65 and older.2 Needless to say, fall detection is worth seeking out.
+FYI: According to the Centers for Disease Control, falls are the leading cause of injury-related death among adults age 65 and older.
+In fact, about 14 million falls are reported among older adults each year, resulting in more than 38,000 deaths.2 Needless to say, fall detection is worth seeking out.

 Finally, while there are no equipment fees, they charge an upfront fee of $198 for various upfront costs such as shipping, installation, and activation of equipment.
 That’s about the same as Medical Guardian charges for their fanciest equipment.